mpdaza/mESloTTS/README.md

 # USAGE OF MELOTTS

-1. Clone the repository by:
+0. Clone the repository by:

 ```sh
 git clone git@github.com:natlamir/MeloTTS-Windows.git
 ```
+1. Skip the step cero and clone this repo

 2. Create conda environment and activate, for this project is melotts-win in LOCAL WINDOWS